We sort your Self Assessment for you. £169, all in.

 What about VAT?

-• Want to claim back VAT that you’ve paid on purchases (for example, VAT on the laptop you use for work)
+If you’re not earning more than the VAT threshold, you won’t need to register for it unless you want to claim back VAT you’ve paid on purchases (for example, VAT on the laptop you use for work).

 Fun fact: In America, instead of VAT, consumers pay something called a sales tax.
 The actual amount you’re taxed varies depending on what state you’re in.